akiver/cs-demo-manager/README.md

 **If your language files are missing, please create an issue, I will add all necessary files.**

+Some resources are displayed in the xlf editor but are not translatable.
+You can use the editor filter to hide it.

 If you want to test your translations before commiting files, you have to setup your system to be able to build the application by yourself.
 Please follow the build instructions from the readme file.